-A semi-transparent, white body and orange, red-brown or brown cerata seem to be the most common color combinations, but color cannot be used as identification as the cerata may take a wide range of colors.
+It has a semi-transparent, white body.
+Orange, red-brown or brown seem to be the most common cerata colors, but this cannot be used as identification as the cerata may take a wide range of colors.
 The rhinophores (tentacles on the head) have small warts.
 This feature can be used to distinguish it from the F. verrucosa.
 It can grow to a length of 4-5 cm.
 It easy to get confused when trying to identify the Flabellina species:

 - F. browni has smooth or slightly wrinkled rhinophores.
 The cerata are arranged in groups rather then rows.
 There is a white pigmented ring around the tip of the cerata.
 There is not a pink tint on the tentacles.

 - F. gracilis does not exceed a length of 15 mm.
 The cerata is is usually arranged in two, but sometimes as many as five rows.
 The rhinophores are smooth.